AspireOne/diff-detective/README.md

 pnpm install -g diff-detective
 ```

 The default model is Sonnet 3.5 from Anthropic.

 For each provider you use, you need an API key.
-You can set either as an environment variable in the system (OPENAI_API_KEY, ANTHROPIC_API_KEY etc.), always pass it as a CLI argument (detective review --api-key <your-api-key>), or save it (detective -set-api-key <your-api-key)
+You can set it

+- as an environment variable in the system (OPENAI_API_KEY, ANTHROPIC_API_KEY etc.),
+- always pass it as a CLI argument (detective review --api-key `your-api-key`)
+- save it to the config file (detective -set-api-key `your-api-key`)

 To use Diff Detective, simply run: